google-research/bert/multilingual.md

 English.
 However, test evaluation was done on machine-translated English, so the accuracy depends on the quality of the machine translation system.

-**Zero Shot** means that the system was trained on English, and then evaluated on the foreign language.
+**Zero Shot** means that the Multilingual BERT system was fine-tuned on English MultiNLI, and then evaluated on the foreign language XNLI test.
 In this case, machine translation was not involved at all in either the pre-training or fine-tuning.

 Note that the English result is worse than the 84.2 MultiNLI baseline because this training used Multilingual BERT rather than English-only BERT.
 This implies